ahwayakchih/openshift-nodebb/README.markdown

 git remote add origin `rhc app show nodebb | grep -oh "ssh://[^\s]\{1,\}\.rhcloud\.com/~/git/[^\s]*"`
 ```

-This should add "origin" remote to your local git repository, pointing to your git repository on OpenShift servers.
+This should configure remote "origin" in your local git repository to point to your git repository on OpenShift servers.

 ## Acknowledgments